inmaugarc/DataEngineer/p6/README.md

     -  Growth Rate: Population growth rate by Country/Territories
     -  World Population Percentage: The population percentage by each Country/Territories

+  - [x] Dataset Air Quality by city
+    This dataset contains 10 columns that describe the air quality of different cities in the world
+    -  city: City where the air quality has been measured
+    -  coordinates: Exact location
+    -  country: Country
+    -  country_name_en: Abbreviations in english for the country name
+    -  location: Location of the city
+    -  measurements_lastupdated: When the measurements have been made
+    -  measurements_parameter: Air Quality parameter that have been measured
+    -  measurements_sourcename: Entity that takes the measurements
+    -  measurements_unit: Unit for that measurement
+    -  measurements_value: Value for that measurement

 ## Dashboarding<a name="dash"></a>